 About the Berman Jewish DataBank

 The BERMAN JEWISH DATABANK @ THE JEWISH FEDERATIONS OF NORTH AMERICA is the central online address for quantitative studies of North American Jews and Jewish communities.
 The DataBank offers open access to a wide range of national, local and topical studies – all including reports and many including data files.
-We proudly partner with the Berman Jewish Policy Archive @ NYU Wagner and the Center for Judaic Studies and Contemporary Jewish Life at the University of Connecticut in managing the DataBank’s operations.
+We proudly collaborate with the Berman Jewish Policy Archive @ NYU Wagner and the Center for Judaic Studies and Contemporary Jewish Life at the University of Connecticut in managing the DataBank’s operations.
 Our stakeholders include Jewish Federations and other Jewish communal organizations, researchers, educators and students, foundations and philanthropists, social change agents, the media, and interested individuals, and we produce and collect resources to serve them.

 SUPPORT AND MANAGEMENT

 The DataBank is supported by an endowment provided by the Mandell and Madeleine Berman Foundation and by funding from The Jewish Federations of North America (JFNA), and is managed by JFNA.
 An Oversight Committee works with the DataBank's professional staff.

 The DataBank's mission is two-fold: